-Despite 23 world tours notched up since their humble beginnings in 1973, sixty-something front-men Brian Johnson and Angus Young show no signs of slowing down on their latest, Rock or Bust.
+Despite 23 world tours notched up since their humble beginnings in 1973, front-men Brian Johnson and Angus Young show no signs of slowing down.

-Luckily for diehard fans, they’re playing all the classic hits too, with only a token nod to their new studio album Rock or Bust.
+Luckily for diehard fans, they always play all the classic hits too, just as they did when they toured with their 2015 studio album Rock or Bust.

 - Original singer Malcolm Young and his brother Angus developed the idea for the band’s name after their older sister saw the initials AC/DC on a sewing machine.
 AC/DC is an abbreviation for alternating current/direct current.
 The brothers felt that this name symbolised the band’s raw energy, power-driven performances, and a love for their music.

 - The brainwave for Angus Young’s characteristic school uniform also came from his sister.
 Before then he’d tried other costumes, such as Spider-Man, Zorro, a gorilla, and a parody of Superman, named Super-Ang.
 In its early days, most of the band dressed in some form of glam or satin outfit but this approach was abandoned when it was discovered Melbourne band Skyhooks beat them to it.

 - Original lead singer and co-songwriter Bon Scott died on February 19, 1980 after a night of heavy drinking, and was left in a car owned by an acquaintance named Alistair Kinnear.
 The following morning Bon was rushed to hospital but announced dead on arrival.
 Pulmonary aspiration of vomit was the cause of death, while the official cause was listed as “acute alcohol poisoning” and “death by poisoning”.